 At the top end of town, Vernazza's scrawny access road hits a post, effectively a dead end for drivers.
 No cars enter this community of 600 people (except on Tuesday mornings, when a few vehicles show up for a tailgate-party street market, augmenting the skimpy business community).
 Like the breakwater that holds off waves at the bottom of town, the post holds back the modern storm at the top.
 But the town's castle no longer says, "Keep out."
 The breakwater is a broad, inviting sidewalk edged with boulders — reaching out into the sea like a finger beckoning the distant excursion boats.

 The humble town gathers around its pebbled cove, where well-worn locals enjoy some shade on benches and tourists sunbathe on the rocks.
 In summer, the beach becomes a soccer ground, where teams comprised of local bar- and restaurant-workers provide late-night entertainment.

 The cove is the closest thing to a natural harbor in the Cinque Terre.
 In the Middle Ages, the water went right up to the buildings, where boats would tie up, Venetian-style.

-While Vernazza's fishing fleet is down to just a couple of boats.
-Still, Vernazzans are more likely to own a boat than a car.
-Boats remain on buoys, except in winter or when the red storm flag indicates bad seas.
-In that case they're allowed to pull up onto the main square, usually reserved for restaurant tables.
+While Vernazza's fishing fleet is now down to just a couple of boats, locals are still more likely to own a boat than a car.
+Boats are tethered to buoys, except in winter or when the red storm flag indicates rough seas.
+In that case they're pulled up onto the little harborfront square, usually reserved for restaurant tables.

-Vernazza's harborfront church is unusual for its strange entryway, which faces east (altar side).
-Hanging on the wall inside are three historic portable crosses — replicas of crosses that Vernazza ships once brought along on crusades to the Holy Land.
-During Easter processions, these crosses are taken down and carried through town.
+Village churches are always worth popping into.
+Vernazza's, on the harborfront, is unusual for its east-facing entryway, rather than the more typical western orientation.
+Hanging on the wall inside are three historic portable crosses — replicas of crosses that (locals like to believe) Vernazzan ships once brought along on crusades to the Holy Land.
+During religious processions, these crosses are taken down and carried through town.